Wang Jianwei: 85 New Wave Art Movement

+Middle years 1990s

 In 1992, Wang became interested in the "grey system," also known as "grey relational analysis".
 This system theory, introduced by the Chinese mathematician Deng Julong in 1982, provided a methodology that focused on the study of problems using partial or uncertain information.
-Wang created his first elaborate conceptual installation work, Document (1992), at his house.
+Wang created his first conceptual installation work, Document (1992), at his house.
 With Document, Wang aimed at activating what he termed the "grey zone," or "in-between" space, signaling predictions in a combined artistic and scientific experimental process.
 A year later, Wang also created Incident¬–Process, State (1993), an installation including video, text, and sculpture at the Hong Kong Arts Centre, inspired by the grey system.

 Inspired by a book written by a biologist about the science of crop growth, Wang returned to the village where he received reeducation, and collaborated with a local farmer to stage a performance Circulation–Sowing and Harvesting (1993–1994).

 Interested in space and language, Wang made the video Production (1997), which was characteristically representative of his earlier works that juxtapose everyday living spaces and spaces of cultural production.
 The work documented social interaction in selected public spaces of cultural production.

+Artwork years 2000+

-In 2000, Wang abandoned his documentary format to create works that integrated visual art and a new form of experimental theater: he produced Paravent (2000), a nonlinear narrative theater performance and video about rethinking history exhibited at :nl:Kunstenfestivaldesarts in Brussels and at the Brighton Fringe in Brighton, UK.
+In 2000, Wang abandoned his documentary format to create works that integrated visual art and a new form of experimental theater: he produced Paravent (2000), a nonlinear narrative theater performance and video about rethinking history exhibited at Kunstenfestivaldesarts in Brussels and at the Brighton Fringe in Brighton, UK.
 This is his first multimedia performance work, and first work featuring actors.

 Wang was artist-in-residence at the Walker Art Center in Minneapolis, MN in 2003, when he presented the performance and multimedia installation Movable Taste; in addition, he exhibited Living Elsewhere at the Walker as part of How Latitudes Become Forms: Art in a Global Age, an international group show that examined how the shifting perceptions of place affected contemporary art making and its absorption by the culture at large.

 In 2004, Wang attended the :fr:Festival d'Automne à Paris, during which he presented Ceremony (2003), a large-scale multimedia work that included theater, performance and new media, at the Centre Georges Pompidou.
 Ceremony explored historical interpretation and its relationship to understanding reality today, specifically in China.

 Wang's project Welcome to the Desert of the Real (2010), organized by Culturescapes, Basel, employs performance, animation, theater production for film, and a five-channel video component.
 The work was based on a story of a teenage boy who moved from rural China to the city with his family, and became addicted to computer games.
 The eight performances were presented in Beijing, Zurich and Geneva, and the five-channel-video component was featured in the 11th Sharjah Biennial in 2013.
 This work was significant in Wang's oeuvre, as it was predicated on the performances as events and underscored his philosophy that the production of art is a constant rehearsal in which a continuous process becomes central.